Mchtira/tictactrip/README.md

 /!\ You can justify 80 000 words per day

 # In the future
-  - Payment module that allow you to break limit and justify more than 80 000 words !
+  - Payment module that allow you to break the limit and justify more than 80 000 words !
   - Choose the number of chararacters by line !